Nikon 1 V3 vs Olympus E-420

 It is notable that the V3 offers wifi support, while the E-420 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the V3 and the E-420 have been discontinued, but can regularly be found used on eBay.
+Both the V3 and the E-420 have been discontinued, but can regularly be found used on ebay.
 Neither of the two has a direct successor, so they represent the end of the respective camera lines from Nikon and Olympus.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the V3 and E-420 can be found, respectively, in the Nikon 1 V3 Manual (free pdf) or the online Olympus E-420 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon 1 V3 and the Olympus E-420?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.